archafton/local-open/Docs/2_Technical_Documentation/Basic-Flow.md

+# Current Data Flow Implementation

-Data flow for local POC of Project Tacitus, focusing on how legislative data, particularly bills, are processed from API retrieval to storage and analysis.
-This description will incorporate the use of python functions, local postgresql database, and the Anthropic API for bill summarization.
+This document describes the current local development implementation of Project Tacitus, focusing on how legislative data, particularly bills, are processed from API retrieval to storage and analysis.
+This implementation uses Python functions, a local PostgreSQL database, and the Anthropic API for bill summarization.

 Data Flow: